ZheWei88/Predicting_Real_Estate_Sales_Price_in_Ames/Predicting_Real_Estate_Sales_Price_in_Ames.md

 5. Conclusions and Reccomendations

 ## Introduction
 Trying to accurately predict the price of a real estate is tricky business.
-This can often lead to disagreements between home-buyers, home-sellers and real estate agents, which be distressing for all parties involved.
+This can often lead to disagreements between home-buyers, home-sellers and real estate agents, which can be distressing for all parties involved.

 <img src="./images/argument.png" width="500" float="center"/><br>